Skip to content

 • Psychological manipulation

-40) The excerpt below BEST relates to the literary element of…
+39. The excerpt below best relates to which literary element?

 • Allusion.